ray-project/ray/doc/source/cluster/autoscaling.rst

 Multiple Node Type Autoscaling
 ------------------------------

 Ray supports multiple node types in a single cluster.
 In this mode of operation, the scheduler will look at the queue of resource shape demands from the cluster (e.g., there might be 10 tasks queued each requesting ``{"GPU": 4, "CPU": 16}``), and tries to add the minimum set of nodes that can fulfill these resource demands.
-This enables precise, rapid scale up compared to looking only at resource utilization, as the autoscaler also has visiblity into the aggregate resource load.
+This enables precise, rapid scale up compared to looking only at resource utilization, as the autoscaler also has visibility into the queue of resource demands.

 The concept of a cluster node type encompasses both the physical instance type (e.g., AWS p3.8xl GPU nodes vs m4.16xl CPU nodes), as well as other attributes (e.g., IAM role, the machine image, etc). `Custom resources <configure.html>`__ can be specified for each node type so that Ray is aware of the demand for specific node types at the application level (e.g., a task may request to be placed on a machine with a specific role or machine image via custom resource).